Gummy Smile Treatment in North York

 Cosmetic-Plastic Periodontal Surgery

 Cosmetic-plastic surgery has enabled Canadians to age more gracefully.
-Periodontal plastic surgery has responded to this trend through the development of cosmetic surgical procedures designed to enhance the esthetics of your smile.
+Periodontal plastic surgery has responded to this trend through the development of cosmetic surgery procedures designed to enhance the esthetics of your smile.

 Options to Manage a Gummy Smile